Compare comprehensive car insurance policies for March

 • Theft.
 Covers you if someone steals your car and it’s never found or comes back damaged.

-• Accidental damage to others.
+• Damage to others.
 Covers damages you cause to others’ cars, property, animals or finances (for example if they have to miss work).
-Lesser policies also provide this cover, but you won’t need to double up since it’s also included in comprehensive policies.

 All insurance companies are required to outline in full detail what exactly they cover in a document called the product disclosure statement (PDS).